orgua/OneWireHub/README.md

 - rework of the whole timings, if needed you can configure overdrive speed (arduino uno would probably be to slow)
 - bug fix: non conformal behaviour as a onewire-slave (hopefully)
 - raise the maximal slave limit from 8 to 32, code adapts via variable dataTypes
-- open up for a lot more platforms with "platform.h" (taken from onewire-lib)
+- open up for a lot more platforms with "platform.h" (taken from [Onewire-Lib](https://github.com/PaulStoffregen/OneWire))
 - per-bit-CRC16 with sendAndCRC16() and sendAndCRC16() for load-balancing, 900ns/bit instead of 7µs/byte on Atmega328@16MHz
 - add examples for onewire-master, for testing the bus
 - rework of checkReset(), showPresence(), send(), recv() - Hub is much more reliable now and it saves ~120 byte program-space